iotaledger/tips/text/0012-milestone-merkle-validation/0012-milestone-merkle-validation.md

 # Drawbacks

 - With this proposal the `signatureMessageFragment` now consists of two parts: The audit path of the Coordinator's Merkle tree and the 128-tryte Merkle tree hash of the confirmed bundles.
 This approach limits the depth of the Coordinator's Merkle tree to at most 25 (instead of 27 without the hash).
 However, a depth of 25 still allows to issue a milestone every 30 seconds for over 30 years.
-- The computation of the Merkle tree hash of D<sub>n</sub> requires n + log<sub>2</sub>(n) evaluations of the underlying hashing algorithm.
+- The computation of the Merkle tree hash of D<sub>n</sub> requires O(n) evaluations of the underlying hashing algorithm.
 This makes the milestone creation and validation computationally slightly more expensive.

 # Rationale and alternatives